hbs-rcs/hbsgrid-docs/docs/menulaunch.md

 number of CPUs needed.
 As a convenience you can select a starting directory.

+If your application needs a GPU make sure that you check the *Needs GPU* box.

 Click the video thumbnail below to watch an application launcher
 demonstration: